HumanSignal/label-studio/docs/source/guide/setup_project.md

 Reviewers are the users are reviewing the annotators' submissions for accuracy.

-Review completion
+* **Mark task as reviewed after it has at least 1 accepted annotation** or
+**Mark task as reviewed after all annotations are processed**

-: Configure what action determines that a task has been reviewed.
+    Configure what action determines that a task has been reviewed.
 By default, the reviewer only needs to accept one annotation for the task.
 You can change this so that the reviewer must accept or reject submissions from all annotators.

-Manual review assignment
+* **Review only manually assigned tasks**

-: By default, reviewers are able to begin reviewing as soon as there are labeled tasks available to review.
+    By default, reviewers are able to begin reviewing as soon as there are labeled tasks available to review.
 However, you can change this so that reviewers must be manually assigned to a task.

 For a description of all the settings available for reviewers, see [Project settings - Review](project_settings_lse#Review).